How would you feel about watching the sunset from a different beach every evening?

 One of the most famous sites in the surrounding area is the ruins of the Palace of Knossos, home of the labyrinth that housed the legendary Minotaur.
 It’s the largest architectural site on the island (and it’s up against quite a bit of competition), and has been called Europe’s oldest city.

 Indeed, at its peak in around 1700 BCE, the palace and surrounding city boasted a population of almost 100,000, incredible by the standards of the time.
-Palatial structures, columns, pottery, restored frescoes (one featuring a charging bull, naturally) and more are all visible, giving visitors a real sense of how it would have looked nearly 4,000 years ago.
+Palatial structures, columns, pottery, restored frescoes (one featuring a charging bull, naturally), and more are all visible, giving visitors a real sense of how it would have looked nearly 4,000 years ago.

 Culturally, that’s just one of many reasons to love Crete.
-Minoan, Byzantine, Venetian and Ottoman buildings dot the land, giving an instant sense of the societies that have grown, expanded, had their moment, then faded.
-The lives of millions of people, of ideas, political systems, languages and cultures are all in stark evidence.
+Minoan, Byzantine, Venetian, and Ottoman buildings dot the land, giving an instant sense of the societies that have grown, expanded, had their moment, then faded.
+The lives of millions of people, of ideas, political systems, languages, and cultures are all in stark evidence.

 Indeed, Crete feels almost like an entire country in one island.
 Palm groves and beaches give way to a spine of snow-capped mountains topping out with Mt.
-Idha at 2,456 m, so there’s something for every type of traveller.
+Idha at 2,456 m, so there’s something for every type of traveler.
 This is also true when it comes to places to stay.
 For every 5-star luxury resort, there’s a room in a villager’s cottage for which you’re expected to help out.
 Eclectic really is the word for it.

 Like Ibiza above, there are parts of Cyprus that have become party central for people from all over the continent and beyond.
-Ayia Napa, on the southeast of the island, once a sleepy fishing village, is now a vibrant mass of bars and clubs, beach parties and hedonism.
+Ayia Napa, on the southeast of the island, once a sleepy fishing village, is now a vibrant mass of bars and clubs, beach parties, and hedonism.
 But Cyprus is also a place for recharging yourself once you’re done with all that.

-Work your way high up into the pine-scented Troodos mountains; explore the ancient sandstone buildings of Paphos; visit villages built around the twin industries of wine making and olive growing and sample the delights they have on offer, or lie on beaches that can be either the finest white sand, or hard, sun-blasted slabs of ancient rock.
+Work your way high up into the pine-scented Troodos mountains; explore the ancient sandstone buildings of Paphos; visit villages built around the twin industries of winemaking and olive growing and sample the delights they have on offer, or lie on beaches that can be either the finest white sand, or hard, sun-blasted slabs of ancient rock.

 For something halfway between the partying and nature, the cities on the island, such as Limassol and Nicosia, offer everything you could want, from luxury shopping and dining to narrow streets and squares to stroll around.
-Here you can spend your time looking for more ethnic, traditional items such as homemade jewellery, goatskin rugs, and jars of local honey.
+Here you can spend your time looking for more ethnic, traditional items such as homemade jewelry, goatskin rugs, and jars of local honey.

 The Chrysaliniotissa Crafts Centre in Nicosia is a good example of this, a collection of artisan workshops gathered around a courtyard, with talented locals making traditional handicrafts (and fabulous cups of coffee).
 It’s part of an ongoing project to regenerate the ancient part of Nicosia, around the Chysaliniotissa Church, the oldest Byzantine church in the town.